altocodenl/cell/vibey.md

 > Started: 2026-02-10T20:11:00Z

 ## User
+> Time: 2026-02-10T20:11:00Z

 message

 ## Assistant
+> Time: 2026-02-10T20:11:01Z - 2026-02-10T20:11:14Z

 response
 ```

+Every `## User` section has a `> Time:` line with the UTC timestamp when the message was sent.
+Every `## Assistant` section has a `> Time:` line with start and end timestamps separated by ` - `.
+The server writes the start timestamp when the assistant section is opened and appends the end timestamp when the turn completes (stream ends or status changes).
+The client displays these timestamps next to each message.

 Two implementations: Claude (Anthropic API, max_tokens 64000) and OpenAI.
 Both stream.
 Provider must be `claude` or `openai`.
 Server runs on port `CONFIG.vibeyPort` (default 3001).